diogoX451/diogoX451/README.md

 ### Hi there 👋

+🕵🏽‍♂️ Diogo Almeida

+🌆 Goiânia - GO

+💻 Junior in programming

+🧠 JavaScript, MySQL, HTML, CSS, PHP, C, C# and Arduino

+🧩 Be a genius
 <!--
 **diogoX451/diogoX451** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.